 There’s a world of desert splendor to explore in Scottsdale — even on a night out.
 From craft suds and fine spirits to sweeping Sonoran Desert sunsets, you can drink it all in (literally and figuratively) in Scottsdale.
-These are the best bars with a view.
+These are the best bars in Scottsdale with a view to watch the sunset.

 Onyx Bar’s sophisticated small plates and lineup of freshly made cocktails are stunners in their own right, but the real star of this show is the patio view.
-Overlooking the Four Seasons Resort Scottsdale at Troon North’s main courtyard, it’s a desert scene that’s at once completely dynamic and stop-you-in-your-tracks peaceful.
+Overlooking the Four Seasons Resort Scottsdale at Troon North’s main courtyard, it’s a desert scene that’s at once completely dynamic and stop-you-in-your-tracks peaceful, making it one of the absolute best bars in Scottsdale.

 Before the craft cocktail scene was “a thing,” there was jade bar.
 In fact, this lively lounge is credited with ushering in a new era of cocktail culture here in Scottsdale, earning it a reputation as one of the best bars with a view, to boot.
 Today, imbibers can savor a shortlist of first-rate cocktails dressed up with locally sourced, palate-pleasing botanicals and spirits, and of course, an awe-inspiring view of Paradise Valley below.